stianloader/GslStarplane/README.md

 And that is it!
 Unfortunately you won't be able to use the plugin for much with such a setup.
 So continue reading!

+## Using the configuration cache

+When using this plugin, gradle's configuration cache must be **DISABLED**.

+This is due to how gslStarplane internally handles hidden relations between it's tasks and especially the (de-/re-)obfuscation process.
+I apologize, but there are simply not enough resources to justify the necessary changes when overall it would have minimal impact across the core infrastructure.

 ## Specifying reversible access setters

 **WARNING:** Reversible access setters are as dangerous as they are simple to